CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 ## Connect to BRSKI join network

 The application then reconnects the Wi-Fi interface of the smartphone to the ESSID of the AR.
 This involves normal 802.11 station attachment.
-The ESSID explicitely has no WPA or other security required on it.
+The given ESSID explicitely has no WPA or other security required on it.

-There will be no DHCPv4.
+There will be no DHCPv4 on this network.
+This simplifies the operation of the devices that are enrolling, but it also makes the network uninteresting to other random users that may stumble upon the open ESSID.

 A IPv6 Router Solicitation may elicit an answer (confirming the device is there), but it is acceptable for there to be no prefix information.
 An IPv6 Neighbour Discovery is done for the IPv6 Link-Local address of the AR.
 Receipt of an answer confirms that the ESSID is correct and present.

 (XXX -- not using GRASP here.
 Could use GRASP, but QR code is better)

 ## Connect to Adolescent Registrar (AR)

-The smartpledge application then makes a direct (no proxy) TLS connection to port 443 of the AR, on the IPv6 Link-Local address given.
+The smarkaklink application then makes a direct (no proxy) TLS connection to port 8443 (!XXX!) of the AR, on the IPv6 Link-Local address given.
 This is as in section 5.1 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.
-The smartpledge uses it's SelfDevID as the TLS ClientCertificate, as the smartpledge does not have a manufacturer signed IDevID.
+The smartphone uses it's SelfDevID as the TLS ClientCertificate, as the smartphone and smarkaklink will not have a manufacturer signed IDevID.

 Additionally, the AR will use it's IDevID certificate as the ServerCertificate of the TLS conncetion.
-As with other BRSKI IDevID, it will have a MASA URL extension, as described in {{I-D.ietf-anima-bootstrapping-keyinfra}} section 2.3.2.
+As with other BRSKI IDevID, it will have a MASA URL extension, as described in
+{{I-D.ietf-anima-bootstrapping-keyinfra}} section 2.3.2.

+The Adolescent Registrar acts in the role of pledge!

 ## Pledge Requests Voucher-Request from the Adolescent Registrar

-The smartpledge generates a random nonce _SPnonce_.
-To this is adds SOMETHING-that-is-time-unique, to create a *voucher-request challenge*.
+The smartphone generates a random nonce _SPnonce_.
+To this is added SOMETHING-that-is-time-unique, to create a *voucher-request challenge*.
 This is placed in the voucher-challenge-nonce field.

-Using the public-key of the AR that was scanned from the QR code, the smartpledge encrypts the challenge using CMS (or COSE?).
+Using the public-key of the AR that was scanned from the QR code, the smartphone encrypts the challenge using CMS (or COSE?).

 NOTE: DPP has a round with the SHA256 of the device's key to make sure that the correct device has been chosen.
 The TLS connection effectively provides